Director of Development, Regional

 - Demonstrated appreciation for private liberal arts education.

-- Must be self-motivated, results oriented, and able to set priorities and work on numerous projects simultaneously.
+- Self-motivated, results oriented, and able to set priorities and work on numerous projects simultaneously.

-- Strong excellent interpersonal, organizational, communication, analytical and negotiating skills.
+- Strong interpersonal, organizational, communication, analytical and negotiating skills to relate to donors, volunteers and colleagues.
+Thorough

 - Must be able and willing to maintain an aggressive travel schedule across the United States to meet donors within portfolio.
 Expectation is 60% of time will be spent out-the-door making 120-140 face-to-face donor visits and 180-240 significant interactions per year.